schhatbar/PriorityPoll/LOCAL_SETUP.md

    - `verify-ca`: Verify server certificate
    - `verify-full`: Verify server certificate and hostname

+### Host Binding Issues
+If you encounter issues with the server binding to network interfaces:

+1. The application now uses `127.0.0.1` (localhost) instead of `0.0.0.0` to avoid compatibility issues
+2. If you need to access the application from other devices on your network:
+   - Add `HOST=0.0.0.0` to your `.env` file (if your system supports it)
+   - Or, set up a reverse proxy like Nginx

 ## Default Admin Account
 - Username: `admin`
 - Password: `admin123`